 Successful completion of all certificate programs prepares participants to apply for professional certification by ACVREP and state O&M certification where applicable.

-The College of Education and Rehabilitation offers a certificate program in Orientation and Mobility (COM) for individuals who have completed an academic undergraduate or graduate degree specific to educating individuals with visual impairments and in one of the following fields: Education of Visually Impaired, Vision Rehabilitation Therapy or Low Vision Rehabilitation.
+The College of Health Sciences, Education and Rehabilitation offers a certificate program in Orientation and Mobility (COM) for individuals who have completed an academic undergraduate or graduate degree specific to educating individuals with visual impairments and in one of the following fields: Education of Visually Impaired, Vision Rehabilitation Therapy or Low Vision Rehabilitation.

 This certificate program includes courses taught online, in-person, on weekends and during the summers.
 It is offered in part-time format in consideration of the demands of working professionals.
 In collaboration, the program director and students design individual programs of studies to better meet the students’ needs.